Join us at the Indiana Invasive Species Conference!

 Ecological, Social, and Economic Consequences of Invasive Species on Forests and Forest Products

-Invasive species cost the U.S. over $4 billion annually in forest damage and management.
-Ecologically, they disrupt native ecosystems—emerald ash borer alone has killed millions of ash trees.
+Invasive species cost the U.S. more than $4 billion annually in forest damage and management.
+Ecologically, they disrupt native ecosystems; emerald ash borer alone has killed millions of ash trees.
 Socially, they affect recreation and cultural values tied to forests.
 Economically, they reduce timber yields and increase costs for forest products industries.
 Invasive pathogens like chestnut blight have reshaped entire landscapes, highlighting the urgent need for prevention and adaptive forest management strategies.

 Speakers